 - Hornbeck, Richard, and Martin Rotemberg.
 “Railroads, Reallocation, and the Rise of American Manufacturing,” December 2019.
 Revise and Resubmit, American Economic Review.
 County-By-Industry Data Files, 1860-1880.

 - Hornbeck, Richard.
-“Dust Bowl Migrants: Identifying an Archetype,” August 2020.
+“Dust Bowl Migrants: Environmental Refugees and Economic Adaptation,” December 2020.

 - Hornbeck, Richard, and Daniel Keniston.
 “The Financial Wealth of African Americans after Slavery and its Intergenerational Impacts: Evidence from the Collapse of the Freedman’s Bank.”

 - Hornbeck, Richard, Guy Michaels, and Ferdinand Rauch.
 “Where Does History Matter?
 Evidence from Ancient Ports.”

 - Hornbeck, Richard, and Martin Rotemberg.
 “Digitization of the Establishment-level Census of Manufactures from 1850, 1860, 1870, and 1880.”

 - Banerjee, Abhijit, Esther Duflo, and Richard Hornbeck.
 2018.
 “How Much do Existing Borrowers Value Microfinance?
 Evidence from an Experiment on Bundling Microcredit and Insurance.”
 Economica, 85(340): 671-700.
 Replication files.